ahand/mobileesp/README.md

 ##Backstory
 This project maintains and extends the original code created in 2008 by Anthony Hand of Hand Interactive (<a href="http://www.hand-interactive.com">http://www.hand-interactive.com</a>).
 Anthony was working on a web site project for a client and wanted an easy way to customize some of the content for smartphones, especially that era's flagship iPhone, Symbian, and BlackBerry devices.
 However, commonly used Grep-style algorithms at the time were dumb, blunt force tools treating all devices as equal.
 Thus the PHP and JavaScript libraries were originally born.

+NOTE: The MobileESP project was previously hosted on the Google Code web site.
+Because Google closed down that site and there had been many user requests, MobileESP is now hosted with GitHub.

 ##Next Step...
 Anthony has a few items in the backlog and expects to make a minor update to the core MobileESP libraries by the end of April 2015.